opensearch-project/documentation-website/_security/configuration/best-practices.md

 ## 10. Getting help

-If you need additional help with OpenSearch Security, you can use the following resources:
+If you need additional help, you can do the following:

 - Create an issue on GitHub at [OpenSearch-project/security](https://github.com/opensearch-project/security/security) or [OpenSearch-project/OpenSearch](https://github.com/opensearch-project/OpenSearch/security).
 - Ask a question on the [OpenSearch forum](https://forum.opensearch.org/tag/cve).